sanjeevprasada/AtlantaCrime/README.md

 ## Discussion
 True crime prediction entails a complex set of variables that may not be publicly available for intrepid data scientists.
 Socioeconomic factors may be difficult to aggregate, while psychological motivators are highly abstract.
 Identification of crime hotspots allows law enforcement agencies to allocate police routes and other crime inhibiting factors, such as CCTV cameras, lights or neighborhood watches, more effectively [3].
 Crime inciters, such as gang territories, bars, and construction sites can be monitored more frequently.

-We will be using metrics such as F1 score, accuracy, and/or loss to evaluate our model then continue hyper-tuning parameters.
+We evaluated our approach using accuracy, precision, and recall for classification of categories.
+In regression of crime scores, our metric is RMSE.

 ## Conclusion

 #### Major Achievement
+Our major achievement was our supervised model using crime score.
+Classification methods and metrics that are above the lower bound that we set for.
 #### Future work
+Without question, our methodology could be improved.
+Given more time and resources, we would plan to merge our dataset with other datasets regarding Atlanta location specifics.
+Giving neighborhoods more features and more variability would only help our model learn and raise our accuracy.
+Another thing we would may be consider would be implementing similar prediction using deep learning neural networks.

+Although we had access to 300,000+ rows of data, access to more data would make our model more robust.

 ## References
 [1] Schiller, Andrew.
 "Atlanta, GA Crime Rates & Statistics."
 NeighborhoodScout.
 NeighborhoodScout, 10 June 2019.
 Web.
 30